About the Sound Collection

 An ongoing program of digitising fragile and at-risk physical formats has preserved almost 27,000 recordings on disc and tape.
 You can listen to sound recordings from the collection at Search the Collection and Sounds of Australia.

-If you have sound material that you wish to offer the NFSA, see the Collection offers page or contact:
+If you have sound material that you wish to offer the NFSA, please see the Collection offers page.

 Download collection guide: The First Wave: Australian rock and pop recordings (1955–1963)